Family Stories

 St Peter's Church, Tiverton

-Ellen Stone, (b.
-Ellen Stone Snow on 27 Feb 1879 in Tiverton) daughter of Henry William Stone and Sarah Snow, married George Norman (b.
+Ellen Stone (b.
+Ellen Stone Snow on 27 Feb 1879 in Tiverton), daughter of Henry William Stone and Sarah Snow, married George Norman (b.
 19 Mar 1882), of 92 Bampton Street, Tiverton, son of James Norman and Harriet Woodland, on 11 Nov 1901, at St Peter's Church, Tiverton.
-The bride gave her address at the time of her marriage as 111 Chapel Street, Tiverton, the home of her paternal aunt, Lucy Jane Bridle, who Ellen was brought up with.
-Ellen had been a witness (bridesmaid maybe?) at Lucy's wedding in 1895.
+The bride gave her address at the time of her marriage as 111 Chapel Street, Tiverton, the home of her aunt, Lucy Jane Bridle, who Ellen was brought up with.
+(Ellen Stone was a witness, bridesmaid perhaps, at Lucy's wedding in 1895.)

 George and Ellen Norman had three sons: